 2V0-622 · Question #202

-The correct answer is A: When two VM-VM affinity rules conflict, the older one takes precedence and the newer rule is.
+The correct answer is A. When two VM-VM affinity rules conflict, the older one takes precedence and the newer rule is C. DRS gives higher precedence to preventing violations of anti-affinity rules than violations of.
 DRS affinity rule conflicts are resolved by keeping the older rule active and disabling the newer one, while anti-affinity rules carry higher enforcement priority than affinity rules.

 Question